What exactly does it mean to move while in mediation? Learn how you can use this concept to turn everyday actions into a meditative process.

-For example, George Gurdjieff is the creator of a system for awakening based primarily on meditative movement.
-The core of this system is a series of “Gurdjieff movements” which require a high level of focus and coordination.
+For example, George Gurdjieff (1) developed a system based primarily on meditative movement.
+The core of this system is a series of “Gurdjieff movements.”
+These movements require a high level of focus and coordination.
 Other Eastern and indigenous cultures incorporate moving meditation in their practice.

 Why Expand Awareness?

 The goal of practices that expand awareness is to facilitate growth and development.
-Our awareness naturally expands when we use moving meditation.
-The more you use it, the more aware you become.
+Our awareness naturally grows when we use moving meditation, and the more you use it, the more aware you become.
 It moves along the continuum of consciousness.

 Using active mindfulness with martial arts is an advanced application.
 Those who train for combat train for hours using several exercises to cultivate mindfulness under duress.
 Remaining mindful during an ever-changing physical confrontation is not for the beginner.

 Mindfulness is a term that can have different meanings.
 So, here’s how we define it.
 Mindfulness is a mental quality of awareness.
 When we are mindful, our complete attention is in the present.
 When we are present, our internal dialogue slows or stops.
 Therefore, mindfulness in motion is an active form of meditation when we bring the transcendent’s silence into action.

 Tai Chi and Qigong can do this if done correctly.
 The Japanese Tea Ceremony is a formalized method for achieving mindfulness, but it takes dedicated time and study.
 However, there are other ways to do this.

 There are two types of techniques for mindfulness meditation.
 One is for seated meditation, and the other is for moving meditation.
 You learn the process while sitting and then bring it into motion.
 It’s perhaps the easiest method.
 That’s because you do not have to follow any set pattern of movement.
 You are free to observe your body and surroundings.